conda-forge/conda-forge.github.io/src/orga/governance.rst

               @conda-forge/core
               This vote falls under the {policy} policy, please vote and/or comment on this PR.
               This vote needs {policy_percent} of core to vote yea to pass.
-              This vote presently has {current voters}, and needs {policy_percent * core} more for quorum.
+              This vote presently has {current_voters}, and needs {policy_percent * core - current_voters} more for quorum.
-              It is proposed that this vote will timeout and be evaluated with the current votes in {days}, on {date}.
+              It is proposed that this vote will time out and be evaluated with the current votes in {days}, on {date}.
               To vote please leave Approve (yea) or Request Changes (nay) reviews.

 ----